ASM-Advised-Projects/rasm-software/src/README.md

-Nearly all of the code is in the headers file.
-The four cpp files defined here are each for their own programs.
+Nearly all of the code is in the 'headers' folder.
+The four cpp files defined here each run their own program.

-* rasm_main_app.cpp
+* rasm_main.cpp
 This is the program that operates the RASM, with all of its usual functions, in a hospital environment.

-* local_shell_app.cpp
+* local_shell.cpp

-* system_modeling_app.cpp
+* system_modeling.cpp

-* camera_calibration_app.cpp
+* camera_calibration.cpp